How to Season an Aluminum Pan

 Why it is important to season your aluminum pan before you use it?
 Although aluminum looks like a smooth shiny non-porous surface it isn’t.
 There are small microscopic holes on the surface of most cooking surfaces that will in time collect food particles, germs, and possibly chemicals from cleaning products.

 Seasoning a pan helps create a layer of protection for the pan to prevent the food from sticking to the surface.
 It also prevents the metal from corroding and developing a metallic taste.
-Seasoning also happens during the cooking process may be slower because it takes time for the oil to soak into the aluminum.
+Seasoning also happens during the cooking process and may be slower because it takes time for the oil to soak into the aluminum.
 So it is worth carrying out an initial seasoning.

 Cleaning an Aluminum Pan